kevinolega/callcentertrainingtips/_posts/2015-01-26-learn-fluent-english.md

 #### Instruction

-I get a lot of good feeback with how I explain things well to the customer.
+I get a lot of good feedback with how I explain things well to the customer.

 I tell the customer I watch a lot of cooking shows.